 There is a lot written about acetabular labral tears but there are other abnormalities of the labrum that can be precursors to or associated with tears.
-In this 3 part series we will look at Mucoid Degeneration, Labral Dysplasia and Labral Ossification.
+Here we look at Mucoid Degeneration.

-Mucoid degeneration of the acetabular labrum is not uncommon, but Ive not been able to find too much written about it apart from passing reference to it in articles dealing with the labrum (If anyone reading knows of a good article on this, please let me know the link to the article).
-Here is what it looks like.
+Mucoid degeneration of the acetabular labrum is not uncommon, but Ive not been able to find too much written about it apart from passing references to it in articles dealing with the labrum.

 MRI MUCOID DEGENERATION: SOME BACKGROUND

 - The MRI findings are T2/PD hyper-intensity and enlargement of the labrum which can be focal or diffuse.

 - Intra labral cysts can also develop.

 - We see it more often in the anterosuperior and superolateral labrum